 - $230,000: Woman was hit in a broadside accident at a busy intersection in California.
 Suffered herniated disc that necessitated spinal fusion surgery.

 - $186,000: Man with a pre-existing lumbar fusion was hit in a low speed, side impact wreck.
 Suffered neck and low back injuries.

 - $150,000: Man was hit from the side by a garbage truck, killing him instantly.
 Policy limits reached in wrongful death lawsuit.

 - $520,000: Husband and wife were sideswiped.
 Husband had neck injuries, and wife suffered back injuries.
 At-fault driver was drunk and fled the scene.

-Consult a Side-Impact Crash Attorney
+Consult a T-Bone Car Accident Settlement Attorney

 - Choose an attorney who goes to trial often.
 Many attorneys who do personal injury law usually settle out of court.
 It is true that most cases do not go to trial.
 But in a T-bone accident case with serious injuries, it is important to have an attorney in your corner who goes to trial often, and wins.
 The insurance company will know if your attorney is good in the court room.
-This can help to get the case settled for a higher amount.

 - Choose a lawyer with a history of large settlements and verdicts.
 If you have a serious head and neck injury from your accident, you are facing large medical bills and months out of work.
 It is important to have an attorney who has a demonstrated record of success.